QubesOS/qubes-doc/configuration/multimedia.md

 ==========
 Note: This Howto has been written and was tested under Qubes 4rc4

 You can consolidate most of your media streaming tasks into one "multimedia" App-VM.
-This howto explains how to create a multimedia temmplate which can be used to play multimedia content.
+This howto explains how to create a multimedia template which can be used to play multimedia content.
 This includes:

 - Spotify